-The employer's reason for any rejection must be formally submitted after a meeting with the employee, and a dispute or appeal may then be brought against the employer which would require significant planning and preparation.
+The employer's reason for any rejection must be formally submitted after a meeting with the employee.
+The decision may be open to challenge either internally as part of an appeal process, or externally before the Employment Tribunal.

 - ZERO HOUR CONTRACTS

 - 2 UNFAIR DISMISSAL RIGHTS

 - 3 THIRD PARTY HARASSMENT LIABILITY

 - 4 PROTECTION AGAINST REDUNDANCY FOR PREGNANT WOMEN

 - 5 STATUTORY SICK PAY CHANGES

 - 6 FLEXIBLE WORKING ARRANGEMENT

 - 7 FIRE AND REHIRE LEGISLATION CHANGES

 - 8 COLLECTIVE REDUNDANCY EMPLOYER OBLIGATIONS

 - 9 BEREAVEMENT AND PARENTAL LEAVE RIGHTS